Mahaboobsab/Swift-UI-QA/README.md

 # Swift UI - QA
 Consist important interview Questions &amp; Answer's

+## Question 1: How to implement push notification in Swift UI is different than UIKIt?

+- **Short answer: No** — implementing push notifications is NOT different between SwiftUI and UIKit.
+- Push notification setup happens in AppDelegate, which is the same for both.
+- Only UI-level handling differs slightly.

+“Push notifications are not implemented inside SwiftUI or UIKit directly.
+They rely on system-level APIs using AppDelegate, UNUserNotificationCenter, and APS.
+The registration, token handling, and notification callbacks are the same in both SwiftUI and UIKit.
+Only the way you navigate to a screen after tapping a notification differs.”

 ## Question 1: What are Property Wrappers in Swift?

 Property Wrappers in Swift are a way to encapsulate common logic for property storage and behavior.
 They let you define reusable wrappers that manage how a property is read and written.
 A common example is @State in SwiftUI, which automatically re-renders a view when its value changes.